 In 2016, the Company entered into agreements with subscribers whereby the Company had to incur \$1,245,000 of Canadian Exploration Expenses ("CEE") before December 31, 2017.
 The Company had incurred \$919,296 in CEE before December 31, 2017 and an approximate balance of \$293,000 of CEE renounced to the investors has not been incurred as at December 31, 2017 and was used for other purposes than exploration expenses.
 The maximal contingency for the Company, in relation to non-compliance with its obligations with subscribers, is approximately \$220,000.
 As at February 28, 2018, the Company has produced the reductions forms related to the amount of \$293,000 in CEE renounced to the investors and that have not been incurred as at December 31, 2017.
-As at September 30, 2020, an amount of \$34,642 pertaining to part XII.6 taxes is included in trade accounts.
+As at June 30, 2020, an amount of \$34,642 pertaining to part XII.6 taxes is included in trade accounts.

-The Company agreed a new agreement with AGORACOM.
+The Company agreed to continue the contract for another year under the same terms and conditions as stipulated in the agreement signed on July 15, 2014 with AGORACOM.
 The Company will issue shares for services rendered by AGORACOM in exchange for the online advertising, marketing and branding services.
 The number of shares to be issued at the end of each period will be determined by using the closing price of the shares of the Company on the TSX Venture Exchange at the date of issued invoice.

-The term of the agreement is 12 months starting on July 15, 2020 and the services totalizing \$50,000 must be paid by the Company at the end of each quarter for the amount of \$12,500 plus TVH.
+The term of the agreement is 24 months starting on July 15, 2018 and the services totalizing \$50,000 must be paid by the Company at the end of each quarter for the amount of \$12,500 plus TVH.

-As at September 30, 2020, in addition to the royalties' payable mentioned in Note 9, the Company is committed for the purchase of the test equipment which was about \$2,540,000.
+As at June 30, 2020, in addition to the royalties' payable mentioned in Note 9, the Company is committed for the purchase of the test equipment which was about \$2,540,000.
 Of this amount, a deposit of \$1,950,000 was made.